Not just food, but the essence of nature and art, in edible form !

 Please check our "updates" page for recent news and information.

-Our Chevre is making a return, as our goats are giving us milk once again.
+Our Chevre is making a return soon.
+We are anticipating milk mid February.